Configuring Regions and Locations based CAC

 Complete these steps:

-1. From the Navigation menu select Cisco Unified Serviceability and click Go.
+1. From the Navigation menu, select Cisco Unified Serviceability and click Go.

 4. On Cisco Unified Communications Manager Administration page, from the menu select System > Location Info > Location.